 Secondary retention is not a cost control mechanism; data is billed on ingest.

-If you want to manage your data partitions programatically, you can use NerdGraph, our GraphQL-format API.
+If you want to manage your data partitions programmatically, you can use NerdGraph API explorer: one.newrelic.com > All capabilities > Apps > NerdGraph API explorer.
 The NerdGraph data partitions tutorial shows how to query, create, and delete data partitions using this API.

-From the left nav in the Logs UI, click Data partitions, then create a Log_ partition name with the retention namespace, optional description, and matching criteria.
+To the left of the logs query bar, click Data partitions, then create a partition name with the retention namespace, optional description, and matching criteria.

 To create a new partition rule:

-- From Manage data on the left nav of the Logs UI, click Data partitions, then click Create partition rule.
+- To the left of the logs query bar, click Partition, then click Create new.